3. Release notes for version 8.10.1¶

 This will no longer work unless

-, like so:class C a where type T a (f :: forall k. k -> Type) type forall a (f :: forall k. k -> Type).
+fis explicitly quantified with aforall, like so:class C a where type T a (f :: forall k. k -> Type) type forall a (f :: forall k. k -> Type).
 T a f = f Int

 A new extension

-that relaxes restrictions around what kinds of types can appear inside of the data constructor for anewtype
+UnliftedNewtypesthat relaxes restrictions around what kinds of types can appear inside of the data constructor for anewtype.
+This was proposed in GHC proposal #13.A new extension

-after the module name.
+ImportQualifiedPostallows the syntaximport M qualified, that is, to annotate a module as qualified by writingqualifiedafter the module name.
 This was proposed in GHC proposal #49.New flag

-are enabled and no explicit deriving strategy is in use.
+-Wderiving-defaultsthat controls a warning message when bothDeriveAnyClassandGeneralizedNewtypeDerivingare enabled and no explicit deriving strategy is in use.
 The warning is enabled by default and has been present in earlier GHC versions but without the option of disabling it.
 For example, this code would trigger the warning:class C a newtype T a = MkT a deriving C

 GHC now performs more validity checks on inferred type signatures.
 One consequence of this change is that some programs that used to be accepted will no longer compile without enabling the required language extensions.
 For example, in these two modules: